chriskonnertz/RegEx/README.md

 ```

 Add one ore more comments to the overall regular expression and wrap them in a "comment" expression.
 This expression will not automatically quote its its inner parts.
-ATTENTION: Comments are not allowed to include any closing brackets ( ")" )!
+_ATTENTION_: Comments are not allowed to include any closing brackets ( ")" )!
 Quoting them will not work.

 Example of the resulting regex string: `(?#This is a comment)`

 > Consider to use PHP comments in favor of regular expression comments.

+> This method uses the `CommentEx` expression class.

 ## Miscellaneous methods